loighic/proofs/CR_01--proofs_tt.md

 ---

-Each problem is worth 10 points, and the whole assignment is worth 100 points (although you can get 108).
+Each problem is worth 10 points, and the whole assignment is worth 100 points.
 Problems that are submitted late will receive 8 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

 ---